Nkluge-correa/Aira/README.md

 ## Limitations

-Our open-domain conversational chatbots were achieved via `conditional text generation`.
+Our open-domain conversational chatbots were achieved via `instruction-tuning`.
 This approach has a lot of limitations.
 Even though we can make a chatbot that can answer questions about anything, forcing the model to produce good-quality responses is hard.
 And by good, we mean **factual** and **nontoxic** responses.
 This leads us to two of the most common problems of generative models used in conversational applications:

 🤥 Generative models can perpetuate the generation of pseudo-informative content, that is, false information that may appear truthful.